As ich can wipe out every fish in your tank if left untreated, it’s vital you learn how to identify it and deal with it immediately.

 To treat ich successfully, it’s vital that you understand the life cycle of ich:

-Stage 1 – Infective Theront – The theront attaches to your fish and feeds off its skin and flesh, eventually becoming a mature trophont.
+Stage 1 – Infective Theront – The theront attaches to the fish and feeds off its skin and flesh, eventually becoming a mature trophont.

-Stage 2 – Mature Trophont – The trophont detaches from your fish and drops onto the tank’s substrate or plants where it becomes a reproductive tomont.
+Stage 2 – Mature Trophont – The trophont detaches from the fish and drops onto the tank’s substrate or plants where it becomes a reproductive tomont.

 Stage 3 – Reproductive Tomont – The reproductive tomont bursts open and releases up to 1,000 infective theronts into the water, they then look for a host fish to attach to and the cycle starts from stage 1 again.